thelezend/shyft-rs-sdk/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT OR Apache-2.0 license.